Write For Us

 Who Are We Publishing For?

-The Website for Engineers audience is professional engineers, engineering students, and others involved in the engineering business.
+The Website’s audience is professional engineers, engineering students, and others involved in the engineering industry.

 When you write, assume that your reader is a knowledgeable peer.
 Writing a beginner’s engineering article about a technology is great (we are all beginners at something), but you can assume a starting point of familiarity with engineering technologies.

 Practical advice that comes from real experience, plus well-researched opinion, is what we aim for.
-See the writing and style guide for more tips on how to write for our audience.
+See the writing and style guide for more tips on writing for our audience.

 What Will We Ask Of You?